Completed research

 Duration: 01/2016 - 09/2020

-Description: The aim of the research project is to deal with the constitution of responsible nutrition in terms of spatial theory and therefore asks about the (implicit) social and ecological values and norms of sustainability policy in discourses of companies in the food and agricultural sector.
-At the same time, it deals with the self-care practices of eating by consumers.
-An analysis of spatial and social localizations of responsibility for "good" or "sustainable" nutrition is intended to reveal the reciprocal relationships between discursively constituted norms and individualized everyday practices and to expose the underlying (dis)connectivities.
-With a "reading for difference rather than dominance" (Gibson-Graham 2006), both dominant attempts to close down ethical nutritional norms and marginalized/resistant discourses and practices are of interest, as the latter also represent approaches to resubjectivizing and reshaping nutritional identities and practices.
+Description: The aim of the research project is to examine the constitution of responsible nutrition in terms of spatial theory and therefore investigates the (implicit) social and ecological values and norms of sustainability policy in the discourses of companies in the food and agricultural sector.
+At the same time, it is concerned with the self-care practices of eating by consumers.
+An analysis of spatial and social localisations of responsibility for "good" or "sustainable" nutrition is intended to reveal the reciprocal relationships between discursively constituted norms and individualised everyday practices and to expose the underlying (dis)connectivities.
+With a "reading for difference rather than dominance" (Gibson-Graham 2006), both dominant attempts to close down ethical nutritional norms and marginalised/resistant discourses and practices are of interest, as the latter also represent approaches to resubjectivising and reshaping nutritional identities and practices.

 Funding: Joint Programming Initiative Urban Europe